The Stunning Transformation Of Keri Russell

 Keri Russell's first marriage ended in divorce

-As fate would have it, as she was promoting her role as the pregnant Jenna in "Waitress," Keri Russell herself was pregnant (via The Boston Herald); she gave birth to son River in June 2007.
-Earlier that year on Valentine's Day, she had wed his father, Shane Deary — but the happy family would not last (via Us Weekly): The couple, who later welcomed daughter Willa, separated in the summer of 2012.
+As fate would have it, as she was promoting her role as the pregnant Jenna in "Waitress," Keri Russell herself was pregnant, and gave birth to her son, River, in June 2007.
+Earlier that year on Valentine's Day, she had wed his father, Shane Deary.
+The couple would later welcomed a daughter, Willa, in the summer of 2012.
+Unfortunately, the marriage wouldn't last.

-Russell met Shane, a carpenter, through friends in Massachusetts' Martha's Vineyard, according to The Independent.
+Russell met Shane, a carpenter, through friends in Massachusetts' Martha's Vineyard.
 Their small wedding took place during a snowstorm in New York, People reported, when Russell was in her second trimester.

-Upon news of their separation, the actress' rep issued a statement to E!
+Upon news of their separation, the actor's rep issued a statement to E!
 News saying the breakup was "amicable."
-And since then, Keri Russell has remained pretty quiet about the emotional episode in her life.
+Since then, Keri Russell has remained pretty quiet about this time in her life.

 On The Americans, Keri Russell got dark

 If Keri Russell had any final remnants of Felicity's persona attached to her, she obliterated them once and for all with her role as Elizabeth Jennings on "The Americans."
-The FX drama series, which made its debut in 2013 (via The Hollywood Reporter), followed the lives of a seemingly all-American couple with two children who are actually Russian KGB spies living deep undercover in the United States during the Cold War.
-The idea was based on a real-life case (via Quartz), but the story was completely fictional.
+The FX drama series, which made its debut in 2013, followed the lives of a seemingly all-American couple with two children who are actually Russian KGB spies living deep undercover in the United States during the Cold War.
+The idea was based on a real-life case, but the story was completely fictional.

-The show, which ran for six seasons, was dark, sad, sexy, violent, and — most importantly — excellent, Variety reported.
-And at the center of all the action was Russell's character: Elizabeth, not her husband, was the lead instigator, emotionally detached from the killing and other underhanded dealings their jobs as spies required.
+The show, which ran for six seasons, was dark, sad, sexy, violent, and — most importantly — excellent.
+At the center of all the action was Russell's character, Elizabeth, who was the lead instigator, emotionally detached from the killing and other underhanded dealings their jobs as spies required.

-Keri Russell and Matthew Rhys started dating after they began starring in "The Americans" together, but the cutest part of their love story is that they actually met years earlier.
-As the couple explained on an episode of "Watch Happens Live with Andy Cohen," Rhys approached Russell after a kickball party for her number and later left her a drunken message.
+What you don't know about Matthew Rhys is that he and Keri Russell started dating after they began starring in "The Americans" together, but the cutest part of their love story is that they actually met years earlier.
+As the couple explained on an episode of "Watch Happens Live with Andy Cohen" in 2017, Rhys approached Russell after a kickball party for her number and later left her a drunken message.
 She never called back — well, not for 10 years or so.
-After months of rumors, they confirmed their relationship in 2014 (via People).
+After months of rumors, they confirmed their relationship in 2014.

-Watch any video clips of the two together and their chemistry is palpable: They're constantly making each other smile and laugh.
-Remember Rhys' Emmy acceptance speech when he said that if he proposed to Russell, she would punch him?
+Watch any video clips of the two together and their chemistry is palpable — they're constantly making each other smile and laugh.
+Remember Rhys' Emmy 2018 acceptance speech when he said that if he proposed to Russell, she would punch him?
 Her hilarious reaction went viral.

 It seems the spark between the two was apparent on set.
-"The Americans" had no shortage of sex scenes, but when Russell and Rhys went to film one particularly steamy one the director was concerned about how it would go.
-But "we kind of did it and just did it right away," Russell told Sam Jones (via Cheat Sheet).
-And at that moment their colleague knew the two had been intimate off-camera as well.
-The actress continued, "He's like, 'They're way too comfortable together.'"
+"The Americans" had no shortage of racy scenes, but when Russell and Rhys went to film one particularly steamy one, the director was concerned about how it would go.
+But "we kind of did it and just did it right away," Russell told Sam Jones.
+At that moment, their colleague knew the two had been intimate off-camera as well.
+The actor continued, "He's like, 'They're way too comfortable together.'"

-Keri Russell and Matthew Rhys welcomed their first child together — son Sam — in May 2020, People reported, making the actress a mother of three.
-And when it comes to balancing raising her kids and maintaining her career, the star is clear on which gets priority, telling Town & Country that she carefully selects jobs that allow her to be present with her family.
+Keri Russell and Matthew Rhys welcomed their first child together — a son Sam — in May 2020, making the actor a mother of three.
+When it comes to balancing raising her kids and maintaining her career, the star is clear on which gets priority, telling Town & Country that she carefully selects jobs that allow her to be present with her family.
 "I see a lot of other people who have great ambition, but I feel as if my life is so full, with little kids," she shared.
 "I'm not hungry for a certain kind of success."

 She is frank about the difficulties of parenting, and the way it as affected her.
 Having kids has made her more emotional and "vulnerable," she told People.
 And her children have made her "less selfish" and more grounded, she said to Parade

-And it's also, understandably, changed her relationship with Rhys.
-As she explained on "Late Night With Seth Meyers," the two used to spend breaks on press tours making out in bathrooms.
+It's also, understandably, changed her relationship with Rhys.
+As she explained on "Late Night With Seth Meyers" in 2018, the two used to spend breaks on press tours making out in bathrooms.
 Now they ask their driver to pull over so they can nap before the next interview.
 Stars, they're just like us.

 Like many Hollywood actresses who have reached middle age, Keri Russell wonders whether there's a limit on her time in Hollywood.
-She told Town & Country that she has concerns over her career "lifespan."
-And she has legitimate reason to worry.
-As The Washington Post reports, research has shown that past the age of 40, 80% of available roles go to men, leaving a paltry 20% for women.
-That study was analyzed data up to 2011, but it's safe to say things haven't evened out by now.
+She told Town & Country she has concerns over her career "lifespan," and has legitimate reason to worry.
+As The Washington Post reports, research shows that past the age of 40, 80% of available roles go to men, leaving a paltry 20% for women.

-One of the ways actresses have sought to level the playing field is by creating their own production companies and spearheading female-driven projects.
-As Vanity Fair reports, Reese Witherspoon's Hello Sunshine media company is one example.
-But Russell is not interested in taking on such a workload.
+One of the ways actors have sought to level the playing field is by creating their own production companies and spearheading female-driven projects.
+Reese Witherspoon's Hello Sunshine media company is one example, but Russell is not interested in taking on such a workload.
 "I can't imagine running a big company as well as what I'm doing, or producing 8,000 things," she told Town & Country.

-When it comes to aging, Keri Russell takes it stride
+When it comes to aging, Keri Russell takes it in her stride

 Keri Russell took on an iconic Star Wars role